How Does Your Child Learn?

-Does your child get more from a story when he sees it in print or when he hears it read aloud?
+Does your child with attention deficit hyperactivity disorder (ADHD or ADD) get more from a story when he sees it in print or when he hears it read aloud?
 Does he need to draw it or act it out to really understand it?
-Each child has his or her own learning style – a unique way of taking in and processing information.
+Each child has his or her own learning style — a unique way of taking in and processing information.

 Most kids use all of their senses for learning, but favor one sense over the others.
 “Visual learners” prefer reading or observing.
 “Auditory learners” do best with talking and listening.
 “Tactile/kinesthetic learners” benefit most from a hands-on approach.

 Good teachers choose instructional methods to accommodate each child’s strengths.
 You can do the same with your child at home, by tuning in to the ways she learns best.

 Learning Strategies for Visual Learners

 - Have her type up class notes or homework in typefaces of varying style, color, and size.